FreddeITsupport98/zypper-automatik-helper-/README.md

 -----

-## 🛠️ How It Works: The v46Architecture
+## 🛠️ How It Works: The v46 Architecture

 This is a two-service system to provide both safety (Downloader) and persistence/user interaction (Notifier).